data-miner00/ng-hackernews/README.md

 <!-- CONTRIBUTING -->

 ## Contributing

+> I am bad at design, please help if you can design it better!

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.